Bimbo (musical group): Lyrics

 In the 1980s, Bimbo's lyrics were more directed to international events.
-"Surat Untuk Reagan dan Brezhnev" criticizes the Cold War, "Antara Kabul dan Beirut" tells about conflict in the Middle East, "Balada Tuan Hue Hue" is about Vietnamese refugees and "Elegi Buat PBB", is addressed to the United Nations.
+"Surat Untuk Reagan dan Brezhnev" ("Letters to Reagan and Brezhnev") criticizes the Cold War, "Antara Kabul dan Beirut" ("Between Kabul and Beirut") tells about conflict in the Middle East, "Balada Tuan Hue Hue" ("Mr. Hue Hue's Ballad") is about Vietnamese refugees and "Elegi Buat PBB" ("Elegy for the U.N."), is addressed to the United Nations.

+Besides that, Bimbo is also popular for producing songs with Islamic religious nuances, such as "Tuhan" ("God"), "Puasa" ("The Fasts"), "Sajadah Panjang" ("A Long Laid Prayer Rug"), "Bermata Tapi Tak Melihat" ("With Eyes But Don't Want To See"), "Rindu Kami Padamu" ("Longing on You") and "Ada Anak Bertanya Pada Bapaknya" ("A Father and His Child's Questions").
+These songs became associated with the month of Ramadan because they are played every year during the season by mainstream media such as television and radio.

 In 2007, Bimbo released an album as a marker to its 40th anniversary.
-Bimbo collaborated to Taufiq Ismail in this album.
-One of the songs is "Jual Beli".
+Bimbo collaborated with Taufiq Ismail in this album.
+One of the songs is "Jual Beli" ("Trade").